ashleychontos/pySYD/docs/installation.rst

 - sets up the recommended local directory structure

-The only thing you need to do from your end is initiate the command -- which now that you've created a local pysyd directory -- all you have to donown is jump into that directory and run the following command:
+The only thing you need to do from your end is initiate the command -- which now that you've created a local pysyd directory -- all you have to do now is jump into that directory and run the following command:

 .. code-block::